That true health and wellness are about waaaay more than just the absence of disease.

 I’ve dropped more than 75 pounds by doing the very things that I talk about on the blog and in my 1-on-1 work with clients.
-(And I did it without having to micromanage my intake.
-Or give up foods that taste good.)
+(And I did it without having to give up foods that taste good.)

 Ready to work on your health?